typensee/tns-latex/tools/factory/README.md

 About
 =====

-Every documentation of the projects proposed by the monorepo `typensee-latex` are built by this project.
+All the `LaTeX` projects proposed by the monorepo `typensee-latex` are built by the `factory` project.

 <!-- :version-START: -->